mintere/sites/docs/theme-development/helpers/assets/staticfilepath.md

 # assetUrl

 The `assetUrl` helper allows your theme to retrieve the url for assets deployed with the theme itself.
+When deployed to the Sites platform, you must use the `assetUrl` helper for all non-handlebars assets.

 Assets should be located in the `assets/` subdirectory.